BrunoQuaresma/blog/content/blog/how-to-store-tokens-safely/index.md

 5. (6 and 7) The function returns the token and the app saves it in memory.

-Ok, so if my user refreshs the page it will loose the token and crash my app so what we should do?
-We need to validate the user session trough a validate function.
+One problem: if the user refreshes the page, their browser loses the token and they become unauthenticated, which might crash my app.
+What we should do?
+We need to validate the user session through a validate function.

 ### Validation Flow